fenago/react-graphql-course/md/lab_11.md

 [\@babel/register], which compiles all the files that are imported afterward in our test according to the preceding configuration.

-**ProTip**

-Notice that when running a production build or environment, the production database is also used.
-All changes are made to this database.
-Verify that you have configured the database credentials correctly in the server\'s [configuration] folder.
-You have only to set the [host], [username], [password], and [database] environment variables correctly.

 This gives us the option to start our back end server from within our